Lucas-Dono/Ai/docs/PHASE_0_COMPLETION_SUMMARY.md

 ## 📋 Executive Summary

-Phase 0 established a **comprehensive safety and compliance framework** for Circuit Prompt AI, implementing industry-leading protections for user privacy, content moderation, and age verification.
+Phase 0 established a **comprehensive safety and compliance framework** for Blaniel, implementing industry-leading protections for user privacy, content moderation, and age verification.

 ### Key Achievements